Small Groups Registration

 Bringing it to life

-Once we had green light over the mockups, I rushed to have the protoype as soon as possible so we would be able to test if it runned smoothly from end to end for the stakeholder's testing.
+Once we had green light over the screens, I rushed to assemble them into a functional protoype, so we would be able to test if it runned smoothly from end to end for the stakeholder's demo.

 Presentating the proposal